GiovanniZambiasi/cpp-delegates/README.md

 - [C++ Delegates by Simon Coenen](https://tongtunggiang.com/2017/cpp-event-delegate/)
 <br></br>
 ## Usage:
   To use, add the GiosDelegates.dll into your project's include directories, and add the include ``"Delegate.h"``.
-The delegates only wors for member functions (no global functions are supported... yet?).
+Only member functions can be added to a ``Delegate`` (no global functions are supported... yet?).
 You can bind any number of functions of any number of types to the same ``Delegate``, as long as their signatures are the same.
 <br></br>
 ### Parameterless delegates:
 ```cpp